cardano-foundation/docs-cardano-org/native-tokens/faqs.md

 **Min-ada-value explanation:**

-Remember that outputs may contain a heterogeneous collection of tokens, including ad Ada is a limited resource in the Cardano system.
+Remember that outputs may contain a heterogeneous collection of tokens, including ada is a limited resource in the Cardano system.
 Requiring some amount of ada be included in every output on the ledger (where that amount is based on the size of the output, in bytes) protects the size of the Cardano ledger from growing intractably.